samuelbarrett1234/40KLearn/README.md

 # 40KLearn
 An attempt to create an agent to play the 40K tabletop game through Reinforcement Learning.

-This project aims to extend the AlphaZero architecture to a game with nondeterminism: 40K tabletop.

-The agent will be using MCTS, guided by a policy network, and using a value network instead of simulation.
+Roughly follows the AlphaZero architecture, but with a much smaller and simpler neural network due to lack of computing power.

+The RL agent will use Monte Carlo Tree Search (MCTS), and a convolutional neural network with a value head and a policy head, which guides the tree search algorithm.

 The 40K game will be simplified in the following way:
 - Units are fixed to moving on a coarse grid,